-It occurs with vitamin A deficiency, infection, small tears in the cornea, burns, extended use of contact lenses, dry eyes or ocular herpes.
-The wound can be extremely painful with white or grey spots on the cornea, red-eye, swollen eyelids, excessive watering of the eye, redness and blurred vision.
+A corneal ulcer occurs because of, infection, fewer tears in the cornea, burns, extended use of contact lenses, dry eyes, or ocular herpes.
+The wound can be extremely painful with white or grey spots on the cornea, red-eye, swollen eyelids, excessive watering of the eye, redness, and blurred vision.
 Treatment of corneal ulcers and diseases depends on the cause.
-Corneal ulcer should be treated as soon as possible to prevent further damage to the cornea and vision change.
+The corneal ulcer should be treated as soon as possible to prevent further damage to the cornea and vision change.

 Symptoms of Corneal Ulcer

-Symptoms vary from person to person, depending on such factors as the location and size of the wound.
-If the wound is caused by bacteria, it will be visible to the naked eye, within the white skin type on the cornea.
+Symptoms vary from person to person, depending on causing factors.
+If the wound is caused by bacteria, it will be visible to the naked eye, within the white part of the cornea.

-Not all corneal lesions appear without a microscope, however, especially if they are caused by the herpes simplex virus (which is discussed further in the causal components of this article).
+Not all corneal lesions appear without a microscope.
+However, especially if they are caused by the herpes simplex virus.
 Often, corneal ulcers are caused by symptoms such as:

-- The pain that starts from being mild becomes severe, then it becomes more intense
+- The pain in the eyes (from being mild becomes severe, then it becomes more intense).

-- Sclera red and conjunctiva (white part of the eye with its clear cover)
+- Sclera turns red and forms conjunctiva (white part of the eye with its clear cover).